daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 ## Implementation, part 1.
 Attribute compression
 ### Normal compression
 For normal encoding, I chose the good-old Octahedron-encoding method mentioned on [this page](https://knarkowicz.wordpress.com/2014/04/16/octahedron-normal-vector-encoding/) by [Krzysztof Narkowicz](https://twitter.com/knarkowicz) which turned out to be the best option among others.
-It works fairly simply - normals are unit vectors, hence they represent points on the unit sphere.
+It works fairly simple - normals are unit vectors, hence they represent points on the unit sphere.
 The sphere can be divided into 8 "sections", effectively forming an octahedron, which then gets unfolded to a 2D plane, meaning that we can use `vec2` normals instead of `vec3`!
 For visualization, see the photo below.

 ![Visualization of octahedron encoding](https://www.jeremyong.com/images/diamond/octahedral.png)